8mecem8/Node.j-Server-Express-Framework-Boilerplate-with-Cluster-and-WorkerThreads-/Notes.md

+-------------How to run-------------

 yarn or npm i //To install all packages yarn run dev // to start the development server with nodemon yarn start // to start production server

 //**Please dont forget to create your own .env file and import all using config file located in ./Utilities/config.js

+//**Build Folder is for your Frontend files

+//**All db and related Models etc.. are just useful examples, Change them as your applicatin design require